Chance Shepherd

 Hello!

-My name is Chance Shepherd and I am a sophomore at Iowa State University studying Mechanical Engineering.
+My name is Chance Shepherd and I am finishing up my 4th semester of school, heading into my junior year at Iowa State University studying Mechanical Engineering.

 Certificates

 Additionally, I became a MELTS (Mechanical Engineering Learning Team) Peer Mentor my sophomore year.
-This position requires me to run a small class of about 20 students, twice a week, where I can assist and guide freshman mechanical engineering students with coursework and any academic challenges they may face.
+This position requires me to run a small class of about 20 students, twice a week, where I can assist and guide 1st year mechanical engineering students with coursework and any academic challenges they may face.
 I also help with introducing new study techniques, time management advice, and access to university resources.
 This class has been an incredibly enriching experience for me and the students, as I have learned countless valuable lessons on how to be an effective mentor, and leader.
-To prepare for this position, I took a leadership 101 course my freshman year to properly prepare myself for leadership.
+To prepare for this position, I took an engineering leadership 101 course.

 Outside of school and work, I love spending my time working out, climbing, and playing or listening to music.
 I play lots of instruments, but most notably piano and bass.
 At the bottom of the website you can see two of my favorite playlist I listen to on Spotify!